wolkenheim/json-serializer/README.md

 out of Reflection properties.
 There are already a few cases here and each one should get a single unit test.
 I worked so far with a global testing strategy: check the resulting string.
 This is fine for very simple beginnings but the project has already gotten far way to complex for that.

+## Part 5: Extract Getters
+So far we are only extracting public properties.
+And this is fine as protected and private ones should be not publicly available.
+But the usual pattern that exists is to keep all properties private or protected and add Getters and Setters.
+So in fact a `private string $hiddenName` will have its corresponding `getHiddenName() : string` method.
+We used Reflection to get information on properties so far.
+Now we need information on methods as well.